bookofproofs/bookofproofs.github.io/_sources/history/20th-century/berge.md

 * Berge was very much a product of the old school and 'clean' and 'pretty' proofs mattered to him almost as much as the proof itself.
 * A visit to the Berge residence would find him curled up on a sofa, smoking his favourite pipe and gazing intently and lovingly at an 'objet d'art'.
 * Being one of Berge's foreign students in France, it was my privilege to be invited to his house for Christmas dinners.
-* Berge could either be in a good mood or sulking like a spoilt child.

 Born 5 June 1926, Paris, France.
 Died 30 June 2002, Paris, France.